CES 2019’s mediocre 5G demos set the stage for a confusing year

 T-Mobile also had 5G hardware mounted on a fake rooftop, and sitting on the floor in a magenta-accented box that looked like an old Xerox copying machine.
 I’m not sure who these displays were intended to impress, but they didn’t look great.

 Rather than showing more of what its own network will do, another demo at T-Mobile’s booth was designed to undermine the value of competitors’ millimeter wave 5G hardware.
 An engineer showed me how a 39GHz millimeter wave signal could be killed instantly just by closing the door of a simulated home, or blocking the receiving antenna with a hand.
-The message was that you can’t rely upon millimeter wave for indoor 5G coverage, a point Verizon addressed on day one of its 5G network launch by installing millimeter wave signal boosters inside homes and offices.
+The message was that you can’t rely on millimeter wave for indoor 5G coverage, a point Verizon addressed on day one of its 5G network launch by installing millimeter wave signal boosters inside homes and offices.

 The most positive “5G” demo at T-Mobile’s booth used two people holding smartphones to play a game of virtual volleyball with an augmented reality ball — apparently to show off 5G’s high responsiveness and low latency.
 Unfortunately, the phones were 4G phones connected to hidden 5G hotspots, and their latency wasn’t anything special: around 50-60 milliseconds, I was told.
 By comparison, millimeter wave 5G is supposed to deliver under 10ms latency.